jue89/rdiff-backupr/README.md

 - Create a directory where you would like to keep you backups.
 - Copy *rdiff-backupr.conf.sample* to your home directory and name it *.rdiff-backupr.conf*
 - Edit *~/.rdiff-backupr.conf*
 - Optional: Create a cron job that calls *backup* regularly.
 (Further details in section Usage.)
-Don't forget to specify a eMail address for delivering logging informations. **I highly recommend to check these logs!**
+Don't forget to specify an e-mail address for delivering logging informations. **I highly recommend to check these logs!**

 Configure a backup